SmartlyDressedGames/Unturned-Docs/items/water-asset.rst

 Water Assets
 ============

-Drinks are irreversibly consumed by the player on use, and directly affect a player's stats such as water or stamina.
+Drinks are created from the ItemWaterAsset class.
+They are consumed by the player on use, and directly affect a player's stats such as water or stamina.

 This inherits the :ref:`ConsumeableAsset <doc_item_asset_consumeable>` class.